 In the United States – all products should derived from organic hemp grown in the United States.
-Hemp grown in the European Union (EU) is acceptable (although less preferable than US-grown) ONLY if it is grown using organic methods and the company can prove the lack of pesticides, mold, and heavy metals through current test results (see below).
+Hemp grown in the European Union (EU) is acceptable ONLY if it is grown using organic methods and the company can prove the lack of pesticides, mold, and heavy metals through current test results (see below).

 Vertical Integration is the only way to ensure top to bottom quality, consistency, and safety.
 All hemp should be organically grown on-site and final the extracted products should be produced in-house with sustainable practices.
 This is important because it gives the company full control over all the inputs in their tinctures, salves, and other products.

 Watch Out For: Companies that won’t or can’t tell you where their plant material is sourced.
 If they wholesale the material from a farm, can they ensure the product is free of pesticides and mold via a laboratory test?